bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-04-devloper-portal.md

 ## Submit an app for approval

 Submit apps for [Apps Marketplace](https://www.bigcommerce.com/apps) approval by navigating to the Dev Portal's [My Apps dashboard](https://devtools.bigcommerce.com/my/apps), then finding the app you want approved and clicking the **Submit** checkmark icon to the right of its listing.
 If you've left any required fields incomplete, the Dev Portal will prompt you to complete the app's profile.
-[Learn more about completing app registration fields and submitting apps for approval](/api-docs/apps/guide/publishing).
+To learn more about completing app registration fields and submitting apps for approval, consult our [App Publishing Guide](/api-docs/apps/guide/publishing).

 ![Developer Portal](https://storage.googleapis.com/bigcommerce-production-dev-center/images/apps-04-developer-portal-01.png "Developer Portal")